 Four: Almost too-elaborate acknowledgment.
 The writer decides to ignore the challenge that repeated citations presents to storytelling.
 Though this approach provides the most admirable precision, and is deployed by some I consider the most meticulous, it has a few journalistic downsides.
 It can make writers appear “schoolgirl-ish,” as the critic Cristina Nehring described it to me; or, as my colleague Susie Linfield suggested, it can open writers up to chiding from editors who see it as a way to subordinate or hide their own ideas behind those of others.

-Some writers do, in fact, include attribution religiously in their pieces and then find themselves having to acquiesce to editors’ requests that they delete it in the interest of eliminating wordiness or making space for something “better.”
+Some writers do, in fact, include attribution religiously in their pieces, and then find themselves having to acquiesce to requests from editors that they delete the attribution in the interest of eliminating wordiness or making space for something “better.”

 There is a fifth convention, a popular corrective I call Acknowledgment-by-Code.
-This one really drives me crazy and here is how it works: Somewhere in an essay, review, or article appears, appears a relatively gratuitous reference to a source that has proved especially useful in the writing of the piece.
-The name of the source – usually a book or an author’s name – will appear somewhere in the story, attached to a single isolated factoid or some pallid, gratuitous quote.
-Sometimes the writer will just randomly find a way to wedge the name of the author or the title of the consulted work into the piece anywhere in the middle without any explanatory context, without acknowledgment that it is from where all the juiciest information has emerged.
+This one really drives me crazy and here is how it works: Somewhere in an essay, review, or article appears a relatively gratuitous reference to a source, usually attached to a single isolated factoid or some pallid, gratuitous quote.
+Sometimes the writer will just randomly find a way to wedge into the piece the name of the author or the title of the consulted work anywhere in the middle without any acknowledgment that it is from where all the juiciest information has emerged.
 Now from this odd mention, this code, readers are meant to deduce that the journalist has relied heavily on that author or his or her scholarship.
 This convention is particularly popular because it’s very concise and has the bonus of giving the journalist ethical cover.
 If challenged, the journalist can say and I will report, has said, “But I gave a credit to the book I used so heavily in my text.”

 In contemplating this issue, I interviewed or surveyed more than two dozen biographers and historians.
 Every single one had a story or several stories like the one Stacey Schiff told about he work on Saint Exupery.
 Their reactions to the uncredited appropriation in each of these cases ranged from rage, especially when the offense was recent, to the more common shrug.
 None was willing to be quoted telling tales.
 None wanted to risk appearing petty or overly possessive or too obsessed with his or her own scholarly minutiae.
 None had any interest in waging personal attacks against others, or at least, those that did had the good sense to let their agents make that call for them.

 In any event, what would be the point of complaining?
 You can’t copyright ideas, labor, facts or I-got-there-first-even-if-you-have-a-different-source.
-Scholars have little choice but to take comfort in knowing that their efforts have animated a fresh look at a given subject that for readers so inclined — even those on the slowest Internet connections — may lead right back to the scholarly work all the same.
+Scholars have little choice but to take comfort in knowing that their efforts have animated a new or fresh look at a given subject that for readers so inclined—even those on the slowest Internet connections—may lead right back to the scholarly work all the same.